Bobur-Boboyev/Breast-Cancer-Detection/README.md

 # Breast-Cancer-Detection
-Breast cancer classification using biopsy data to detect benign or malignant tumors.
+Breast cancer classification using biopsy data to detect benign or malignant tumors